CECTC/dbpack-doc/en-us/configuration.md

     kind: ConnectionMetricFilter
 ```

 The above code shows the three filter configurations that DBPack currently supports.
-If you use the distributed transaction function, you need to configure the `HttpDistributedTransaction` and `MysqlDistributedTransaction` filters. filter is referenced by Listener and Executor by name.
+If you want to use the distributed transaction function, you need to configure the `HttpDistributedTransaction` and `MysqlDistributedTransaction` filters.
+Filter is referenced by Listener and Executor name.

 ## 4、DataSource